How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: Kirchberger and Hyperplane Separations

 where $\conv(P)$ denotes the convex hull of the points in $P$ and we use the fact that two compact convex sets are strictly separable if and only if they are disjoint~\cite[Theorem 2.10]{V64}.
 Since $\conv(a_1, \ldots, a_{d+2}) \cap \conv(b_1, \ldots, b_{d+2}) = \emptyset$ can be written as

 strict separability by hyperplanes lies in \VR. \end{proof}

 Theorem~\ref{thm:strictsepVR} can easily be adapted to separability:

-\begin{corollary} Testing whether two compact semialgebraic sets $A$ and $B$ in $\RN^d$ can be separated by a hyperplane is \VR-complete. \end{corollary} \begin{proof} The hardness proof remains the same.
-For membership we need to make two changes: $(1)$ the version of Kirchberger's theorem we used is stated for strict separation, but there is a version for non-strict separation, see~\cite[Theorem 6.22]{V64}, this version requires $2d+2$ points (rather than $d+2$ points) which are {\em separated}, rather than strictly separated, by a hyperplane; $(2)$ since the points only need to be separated we need to replace the condition that $\conv(a_1, \ldots, a_{d+2})$ and $\conv(b_1, \ldots, b_{d+2})$ are disjoint with their interiors being disjoint~\cite[Theorem 2.9]{V64}.
+\begin{corollary} Deciding whether two compact semialgebraic sets $A$ and $B$ in $\RN^d$ can be separated by a hyperplane is \VR-complete. \end{corollary} \begin{proof} The hardness proof remains the same.
+For membership we need to make two changes: $(1)$ the version of Kirchberger's theorem we used is stated for strict separation, but there is a version for non-strict separation, see~\cite[Theorem 6.22]{V64}, this version requires $2d+2$ points $P$ (rather than $d+2$ points) so that $A \cap P$ and $B \cap B$ are {\em separated}, rather than strictly separated, by a hyperplane; $(2)$ since we only require separation, rather than strict separation, we need to replace the condition that $\conv(a_1, \ldots, a_{d+2})$ and $\conv(b_1, \ldots, b_{d+2})$ are disjoint with their interiors being disjoint~\cite[Theorem 2.9]{V64}.
 To compare the interiors only, we require the $\lambda_i$ and $\mu_i$ to lie in $\RN_{> 0}$ rather than $\RN_{\geq 0}$. \end{proof}

-There are results in the style of Kirchberger for other geometric figures such as hyperspheres, hypercylinders, etc.\ many due to Lay, see~\cite[Section 11]{E93}; we would expect that most of these lead to \VR-complete separation problems.
+There are results in the style of Kirchberger for other geometric figures such as hyperspheres, hypercylinders, etc.\ many due to Lay, see~\cite[Section 11]{E93}; we would expect that these lead to \VR-complete separation problems as well.